Serial Peripheral Interface: Valid communications

 Some slave devices are designed to ignore any SPI communications in which the number of clock pulses is greater than specified.
 Others do not care, ignoring extra inputs and continuing to shift the same output bit.
-It is common for different devices to use SPI communications with different lengths, as, for example, when SPI is used to access the scan chain of a digital IC by issuing a command word of one size (perhaps 32 bits) and then getting a response of a different size (perhaps 153 bits, one for each pin in that scan chain).
+It is common for different devices to use SPI communications with different lengths, as, for example, when SPI is used to access an IC's scan chain by issuing a command word of one size (perhaps 32 bits) and then getting a response of a different size (perhaps 153 bits, one for each pin in that scan chain).

 Interrupts

+Interrupts are outside the scope of SPI; their usage is neither forbidden nor specified, and so may be implemented optionally.

+From master to slave

+Microcontrollers configured as slave devices may have hardware support for generating interrupt signals to themselves when data words are received or overflow occurs in a receive FIFO buffer, and may also set up an interrupt routine when their slave select input line is pulled low or high.

+From slave to master

-SPI devices sometimes use another signal line to send an interrupt signal to a host CPU.
-Examples include pen-down interrupts from touchscreen sensors, thermal limit alerts from temperature sensors, alarms issued by real time clock chips, SDIO, and headset jack insertions from the sound codec in a cell phone.
-Interrupts are not covered by the SPI standard; their usage is neither forbidden nor specified by the standard.
-In other words, interrupts are outside the scope of the SPI standard and are optionally implemented independently from it.
+SPI slaves sometimes use an out-of-band signal (another wire) to send an interrupt signal to a master.
+Examples include pen-down interrupts from touchscreen sensors, thermal limit alerts from temperature sensors, alarms issued by real-time clock chips, SDIO and audio jack insertions for an audio codec.
+Interrupts to master may also be faked by using polling (similarly to USB 1.1 and 2.0).

 Software design

 SPI lends itself to a "bus driver" software design.
 Software for attached devices is written to call a "bus driver" that handles the actual low-level SPI hardware.
-This permits the driver code for attached devices to port easily to other hardware, including a bit-banging design.
+This permits the driver code for attached devices to port easily to other hardware or a bit-banging software implementation.

-Example of bit-banging the master protocol
+Bit-banging the protocol

-Below is an example of bit-banging the SPI protocol as an SPI master with CPOL=0, CPHA=0, and eight bits per transfer.
-The example is written in the C programming language.
-Because this is CPOL=0 the clock must be pulled low before the chip select is activated.
-The chip select line must be activated, which normally means being toggled low, for the peripheral before the start of the transfer, and then deactivated afterward.
-Most peripherals allow or require several transfers while the select line is low; this routine might be called several times before deselecting the chip.